• Skip to primary navigation

 Brownies are one of my favorite chocolate desserts and these zucchini brownies are no exception.
 They’re easy to take on the go for picnics, cookouts, and parties, but they’re also a delicious evening dessert after dinner.

-stack of zucchini brownies with text overlay for facebook
+zucchini brownies with text overlay

 I like to top mine with simple vanilla bean ice cream or dunk one in some Bailey’s Irish Cream Coffee.